High school boys are trending conservative

 “Among liberals, the future is female,” she wrote.
 “And among conservatives, the future is male.”

 In April, someone posted Twenge’s chart to Reddit.
-The image also circulated widely on Twitter, the platform formerly known as X. Other researchers took note.
+The image also circulated widely on Twitter, the platform since rebranded as X. Other researchers took note.

 The chart gave the impression, at least on first glance, that two-thirds of 12th-grade boys were now conservative.
 In the small print beneath, Twenge noted that she had omitted moderates.